LSSTDESC/WeakLensingDeblending/docs/output.rst

-db_id    int64   Unique identifier for this source in the LSST DM catalog database grp_id   int16   Indentifier for the group that this source belongs to grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_grp. visible  bool8   Is this source's centroid within the simulated image bounds? dx       float32 Source centroid in x relative to image center in arcseconds. dy       float32 Source centroid in y relative to image center in arcseconds. z        float32 Simulated source redshift ab_mag   float32 Simulated source AB magnitude in simulated filter band snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1)
+db_id    int64   Unique identifier for this source in the LSST DM catalog database grp_id   int16   Indentifier for the group that this source belongs to grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_grp visible  bool8   Is this source's centroid within the simulated image bounds? dx       float32 Source centroid in x relative to image center in arcseconds dy       float32 Source centroid in y relative to image center in arcseconds z        float32 Simulated source redshift ab_mag   float32 Simulated source AB magnitude in simulated filter band snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1) sigma_m  float32 Galaxy unsheared half-light radius in arcseconds calculated as |Q|**0.25 sigma_p  float32 Galaxy unsheared half-light radius in arcseconds calculated as (0.5*trQ)**0.5 e1       float32 Real part (+) of galaxy ellipticity spinor (Q11-Q22)/(Q11+Q22+2|Q|**0.5) e2       float32 Imaginary part (x) of galaxy ellipticity spinor (2*Q12)/(Q11+Q22+2|Q|**0.5) a        float32 Semi-major axis of bulge + disk 50% isophote in arcseconds b        float32 Semi-minor axis of bulge + disk 50% isophote in arcseconds beta     float32 Position angle of bulge + disk isophotes in radians from (-pi,+pi).
 ======== ======= ====================================================================================

 You can load just the analysis results from the output file using, e.g.::